mig35/Events/README.md

     private AnyClass runTask1(final Event event) throws Exception

-Same as AsyncMethod, but will be executed in UI thread Can be only ONE in all application
+Same as AsyncMethod, but will be executed in UI thread.
+Can be only ONE in all application

 # Callback